paljsingh/impartus-downloader/README.md

 **Error on application launch - "ImportError: DLL load failed: The specified procedure could not be found."**

-On windows, this error may appear with incompatibility between the PySide2 and python versions.
+On windows, this error may appear due to incompatibility between the PySide2 and python versions.
 Upgrading to python version 3.7 or above should resolve the issue.

 You may also need to upgrade your pip version, in case